Create and Manage Territories

 - Combinations of the above options

-For Canada, Bullseye allows you to arrange territories by provinces or postal code (3 digit or 6 digit).
+For Canada, Bullseye allows you to arrange territories by provinces or postal code (3 character or 6 character).
 Territories are configured in the Bullseye admin (although you can call us if you'd like us to provide custom automation of territories).
 Locations must be assigned to territories in order for locations to be displayed in the search results.